 One of the most common reasons your air purifier may not be working is a bad filter.
 As your purifier cleans up your air, it forces air through a filter that traps particles like pollen, mold, and other particulates.
 Eventually, the filter will get clogged up and will need to be replaced.

 When you inspect your filter, you should look for any discoloration or black spots.
 Overall, if the filter looks dirty, it needs replacing.
-Your purifier can even become a source of pollution itself, blowing bacteria, molds, and particulates back into your home, so a dirty filter needs to be removed ASAP.
+Your purifier can even become a source of pollution itself, blowing bacteria, molds, and particulates back into your office, so a dirty filter needs to be removed ASAP.

 A clean-looking filter doesn’t mean you’re off the hook, though.
 Many pollutants are too small to see, and any damage to the filter may be microscopic.
 This brings us to our third testing method - using an air quality monitor.

-The test is simple: first, get a baseline air quality reading with the purifier off, then turn your purifier on.
+The test itself is simple: first, get a baseline air quality reading with the purifier off, then turn your purifier on.
 With all windows and doors closed, any improvement in air quality can be attributed to your purifier.
 Then, you can either place the air quality monitor near the vent of the purifier, or in the spot where you usually hang out in the room.

 Your purifier, depending on the size and shape of the room, should bring the air quality back down to healthy levels between 30 minutes to a few hours.
 If your purifier is on for a substantial amount of time with little to no change in air quality, then you’ll know that the purifier isn’t working.